USDAForestService/FIESTA/README.md

 ### 2. Create token for GitHub

-For ease of installing and updating FIESTA, generate a token from GitHub settings.
+For ease of installing and updating `FIESTA`, generate a token from GitHub settings.
-Note: FIESTA is frequently updated.
-You will use this token each time you update FIESTA (until public release).
+Note: `FIESTA` is frequently updated.
+You will use this token each time you update `FIESTA` (until public release).

 1. In the upper-right corner of any page, click your profile photo, then click Settings in dropdown menu.
 2. In the left sidebar, click Developer settings.